Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

 The system is explicitly engineered to maintain safety, liveness, and auditability despite the presence of malicious internal components.
-Our security analysis focuses on the distinct constraints imposes on the physical relay, the Byzantine tolerance of the consensus layer, and the cryptographic enforcement of non-repudiation.
+Accordingly, this analysis focuses on the distinct constraints imposed on the physical relay, the Byzantine tolerance of the consensus layer, and the cryptographic enforcement of non-repudiation.

-First, regarding the URN, the proposed dual-layer architecture strictly limits its adversarial capabilities.
-The URN is restricted solely to the generation of raw key material.
-Critically, it possesses no knowledge of the distilled pairwise secret keys ($K_{ij}$) and is physically excluded from the classical P2P network where transaction broadcasting and consensus voting occur.
-Consequently, the URN is incapable of modifying transaction payloads, forging consensus votes, or censoring classical traffic.
-While a malicious URN may attempt a DoS attack by halting the quantum key distribution, this only impacts the replenishment of the key reservoir.
-The consensus protocol remains operational using buffered keys, and the system retains the capacity to trigger failover mechanisms without the URN's participation.
+Regarding the role of URN, the proposed dual-layer architecture strictly limits its adversarial capabilities， as URN is restricted solely to the generation of raw keys.
+Critically, it is physically excluded from the classical peer-to-peer network where transaction broadcasting and consensus voting occur，and thus possesses no knowledge of the distilled pairwise secret keys ($K_{ij}$).
+Consequently, URN is incapable of modifying transaction payloads, forging consensus votes, or censoring classical traffic.
+While the malicious URN attempts a DoS attack by halting the quantum key distribution, this only impacts the replenishment of the key reservoir.
+The consensus protocol remains operational using buffered keys, and the system retains the capacity to trigger failover mechanisms without URN's participation.

-Second, the system's resilience extends to the corruption of consensus participants, including the scenario of a malicious Consensus Leader.
-We adopt the standard BFT assumption where the number of faulty nodes $f$ satisfies $n \ge 3f+1$.
+Meanwhile, the resilience of system extends to the corruption of consensus participants, including the scenario of a malicious consensus leader.
+We adopt the standard BFT assumption where the number of faulty nodes $f$ satisfies the constraint $n = 3f+1$.
 A compromised leader may attempt to compromise the ledger's integrity by broadcasting invalid blocks or attempting double-spending attacks.
 However, the validity of any block is predicated on the accumulation of a quorum of $2f+1$ cryptographically authenticated votes.
 Since the leader cannot forge the pairwise MAC signatures of honest nodes, any attempt to fabricate a quorum or alter the immutable history will be detected by the honest majority.
-Furthermore, should the leader exhibit liveness failures—such as censoring valid transactions or refusing to propose blocks—the view-change protocol, executed over the authenticated P2P network, ensures that the leadership is transferred to a correct node, thereby guaranteeing continuous protocol liveness.
+Furthermore, should the leader exhibit liveness failures (such as censoring valid transactions or refusing to propose blocks), the view-change protocol, executed over the authenticated peer-to-peer network, ensures that the leadership is transferred to a correct node, thereby guaranteeing liveness of continuous protocol.